Thanks in advance for leaving any donations Philip.

 The video below is displayed in two formats, natively on WordPress and also on YouTube.
 Ensure to select HD to the top right or watch on YouTube with the maximum video quality for best results.

 Dell Backup and Recovery will only install on a Dell System.

-You must have a Direct Clean Installation of Windows 7/8.1/10 without any recovery partition.
+You must have a Direct Clean Installation of Windows 7 or 10 without any recovery partition.
 If a recovery partition is present Dell Backup and Recovery will attempt to repair it instead of creating a new Recovery Partition.

-For Windows 8.1 and Windows 10 you should be signed in with a Local Account on the Clean Install so your Microsoft Account isn’t incorporated into your pseudo Recovery Partition.
+For Windows 8.1 you should be signed in with a Local Account on the Clean Install so your Microsoft Account isn't incorporated into your pseudo Recovery Partition.
 For more details see here:

 Checking your System Partitions